-A frequently raised criticism of the ostensible negative relationship between ethnic diversity and social trust is that ethnic diversity is in reality just a placeholder for social disadvantage and associated aspects such as crime (Abascal & Baldassari 2015; Sturgis et al. 2011).
-That is, the apparent negative ethnic diversity effect on social trust may be confounded by being deprived or marginalized oneself, or by living in a deprived or crime-ridden context.
-This criticism is especially pertinent given that the vast majority of existing studies of the relationship between ethnic diversity and social trust exclusively relies on cross-sectional observational data (for recent exceptions, see Dinesen et al. 2019a; Finseraas et al. 2019).
-Consequently, the estimated relationship is vulnerable to both self-selection (i.e. people sorting into ethnic contexts based on their anteceding level of trust or other factors related to both) and confounding by other features of the context.
-An obvious cause of self-selection is sorting based on ethnic background (ethnic minority status is a form of disadvantage in most contexts); because ethnic and racial minorities are generally less trusting than majorities a priori (Dinesen & Hooghe, 2010; Smith 2010), and because more minorities per definition live in more ethnically diverse areas, this may account for the negative relationship between ethnic diversity and social trust (a so-called compositional effect as opposed to a contextual effect of ethnic diversity).
-Economic inequality or other forms of socioeconomic disadvantage in the local area are alternative explanations of social trust that plausibly also correlate with ethnic diversity, and may therefore confound the relationship between the two.
+A frequently raised criticism of the ostensible negative relationship between ethnic diversity and social trust is that ethnic diversity is in reality just a placeholder for social disadvantage and associated characteristics such as crime (Abascal & Baldassarri 2015, Sturgis et al. 2011).
+That is, the apparent negative effect of ethnic diversity on social trust may be confounded by being deprived or marginalized oneself, or by living in a deprived or crime-ridden context.
+This criticism is especially pertinent given that the vast majority of existing studies of the relationship between ethnic diversity and social trust exclusively rely on cross-sectional observational data (for recent exceptions, see Dinesen et al. 2019a, Finseraas et al. 2019).
+Consequently, the estimated relationship is vulnerable to both self-selection (i.e., people sorting into ethnic contexts based on their anteceding level of trust or other factors related to both trust and contextual ethnic diversity) and confounding by other features of the context.
+An obvious cause of self-selection is sorting based on ethnic background (ethnic minority status is a form of disadvantage in most contexts).
+Because ethnic and racial minorities are generally less trusting than majorities a priori (Dinesen & Hooghe 2010, Smith 2010), and because more minorities by definition live in more ethnically diverse areas, this may account for the negative relationship between ethnic diversity and social trust (a so-called compositional effect, as opposed to a contextual effect of ethnic diversity).
+Economic inequality or other forms of socioeconomic disadvantage in the local area are alternative explanations of low social trust that plausibly also correlate with ethnic diversity, and may therefore confound the relationship between the two.

-Both concerns can in theory be addressed by controlling statistically for potentially confounding factors social disadvantage or otherwise-at the individual level and the contextual level, in order to obtain the true diversity effect on trust.
-This in turn raises the critical question of which covariates to control for.
-This is challenging to determine because the causal ordering between ethnic diversity and most potential control variables is rarely well established (of course, for some relatively fixed individual traits, such as ethnic minority status, this is less of an issue).
+Both concerns can in theory be addressed by controlling statistically for potentially confounding factors-social disadvantage or otherwise-at the individual level and the contextual level, in order to obtain the true diversity effect on trust.
+This, in turn, raises the critical question of which covariates to control for.
+This is challenging because the causal ordering between ethnic diversity and most potential control variables is rarely well established (of course, for some relatively fixed individual traits, such as ethnic minority status, this is less of an issue).
 For example, is ethnic diversity causally prior or posterior to contextual socioeconomic disadvantage and crime?
 Or, put differently, are the latter two variables confounders or mediators of the relationship between ethnic diversity and social trust?
-This issue is perhaps especially pertinent for crime-after all, social disorganization theory holds that ethnic diversity is a cause of crime exactly for some of the reasons stipulated in the anomie argument discussed above (Shaw & McKay 1942; Sampson et al. 1997).
+This issue is perhaps especially pertinent for crime-after all, social disorganization theory holds that ethnic diversity is a cause of crime for some of the very reasons stipulated in the anomie argument discussed above (Shaw & McKay 1942, Sampson et al. 1997).
 This causal indeterminacy plausibly partly explains why existing studies have inconsistently included control variables, especially at the contextual level.

 Testable implications.
-Given the challenges involved with specifying the correct statistical model, it is arguably more prudent at this point to examine whether and how various modeling choices influence the estimated relationship between ethnic diversity and social trust.
+Given the challenges of specifying the correct statistical model, it is arguably more prudent at this point to examine whether and how various modeling choices influence the estimated relationship between ethnic diversity and social trust.
 That is, under the assumption that a covariate is causally prior to both ethnic diversity and trust, to what extent does it affect their estimated relationship?
-In the meta-analysis, we therefore scrutinize how including indicators of the following four commonly employed classes of control variables shape the connection between ethnic diversity and trust: individual ethnic and racial minority status (i), socioeconomic status (ii), contextual socioeconomic deprivation (iii), and contextual crime (iv).
+In the meta-analysis, we therefore scrutinize how indicators of four commonly employed classes of control variables shape the connection between ethnic diversity and trust.
+More specifically, (a) individual ethnic and racial minority status, (b) socioeconomic status, (c) contextual socioeconomic deprivation, and (d) contextual crime.